BY3D/Steam_New_Best_Sellers_Analysis/README.md

 2. Potentially include the newly added bronze category to the dataset.
 3. Modify the web-scraping script to be more memory efficient.
 I will either try Selenium in R or use Python tools.
 4. Make the dark mode toggle in the top right corner of the webpage more visible in the light theme.
+5. Replace Shiny elements with an independent alternative, or switch to ShinyLive